-With so many easy ways to put an ease on the academic writing process, some students still find it difficult to complete their tasks on time.
+Even though there are so many simple ways to make the academic writing process easier, some students still find it difficult to complete assignments on time.
 Some of them simply do not have much free time due to other assignments or part-time jobs to handle living costs.
 Others have children and families to care about.
 It does not actually matter what obstacles you have on the way to academic success.

 Case study examples and samples will make your student’s life easier.
-Simply follow the link and download a sample in PDF file to use it as a witting template for your future papers.
+Simply follow the link and download a sample in a PDF file to use it as a writing template for your future papers.
 Enable efficient writing with just a click away!

 Case Study Format & Template

 After we have defined the case study purposes and common mistakes to avoid, it is high time we got to the writing process and paper structure.
-As well as other academic papers, a case study has a set of specific elements you need to include.
+Like other academic papers, a case study has a set of specific elements you need to include.
 They are rather typical.
 However, some students tend to forget about the following:

 - Cover Page.
 Your case study should start with a title page with author’s last name as well as the name of your educational establishment.
 Do not forget to indicate the title of your paper as well;